Last Updated on January 17, 2023 by Editor

 VISIT: Dia: Beacon

-Visit the 300,000 square foot Dia Art Foundation on the banks of the Hudson River, and you will be forced to face the question – What exactly constitutes “art”?
+Visit the 300,000 square foot Dia Art Foundation on the banks of the Hudson River, and you will be faced with the question: What exactly constitutes “art”?

-This former paper factory, glossed up and renovated for massive contemporary art installations opened in May 2003 and is drawing art students, historians and the merely curious to its soaring halls.
+This former paper factory, glossed up and renovated for massive contemporary art installations opened in May 2003 and draws art students, historians and the merely curious to its soaring halls.

 Over two dozen masters of visual art from the 1960’s and 1970’s are featured in a space so vast it will take a relatively athletic person a couple of hours just to sprint through.

 Mansion-sized galleries highlight Andy Warhol’s Shadows, minimalist Donald Judd’s simple wooden boxes, Sol LeWitt’s weblike drawings, Dan Flavin’s fluorescent light works and the macabre body parts and spiders from Louise Bourgeois tortured imagination.
-Thurs – Mon.
-11am-6pm, $12 adults, kids under 12 free.
+Check website for hours and admission fees.

 But Bannerman required a remote location to house his ever-growing collection of explosive materials.
 In 1900, he discovered an island on one of his trips on the Day Liner up the Hudson and bought it for $1,600.